 Figure 6: The PXIe-1085 24 GB/s chassis includes high-performance, field-replaceable fans.

-PXI embedded controllers eliminate the need for an external PC and provide a high-performance, yet compact in-chassis embedded computer solution for your PXI or PXI Express measurement system.
+PXI embedded controllers eliminate the need for an external PC and provide a high-performance yet compact in-chassis embedded computer solution for your PXI or PXI Express measurement system.
 These embedded controllers have extended temperature, shock, and vibration specifications and come with an extensive feature list such as the latest integrated CPUs, hard drive, memory, Ethernet, video, serial, USB, and other peripherals.
 By providing these peripherals on the controller’s front panel, overall system cost is minimized because you don’t need to purchase individual PXI or PXI Express cards to gain similar functionality.
-The controller comes pre-configured with LabVIEW Real-Time or Microsoft Windows and all the device drivers pre-installed.
-NI’s embedded controllers also have managed life cycles and offer vendor support to ensure test system longevity and compatibility with the PXI ecosystem.
+The controller comes pre-configured with NI LabVIEW Real-Time or Microsoft Windows and all the device drivers pre-installed.
+NI’s embedded controllers also have managed lifecycles and offer vendor support to ensure test system longevity and compatibility with the PXI ecosystem.

 When NI releases a new PXI embedded controller, it offers the controller shortly after major computer manufacturers like Dell or HP release computers featuring the same high-performance embedded mobile processor.
 Because NI has been in the business of releasing PXI embedded controllers for more than 15 years, the company has developed a close working relationship with key processor manufacturers such as Intel and Advanced Micro Devices (AMD).
 For example, NI is an associate member of the Intel Embedded Alliance, which offers access to the latest Intel product roadmaps and samples.

-Figura 7: The PXIe-8880 embedded controller, featuring the eight-core Intel Xeon E5 processor, is ideal for high-performance, high-throughput, and computationally intensive test and measurement applications.
+Figure 7:The PXIe-8881 embedded controller, featuring processor options up to a Xeon 18-Core, is ideal for high-performance, high-throughput, and computationally intensive test and measurement applications.

 In addition to computing performance, I/O bandwidth plays a critical role in designing instrumentation systems.
 As modern test and measurement systems become more complex, there is a growing need to exchange more and more data between the instruments and the system controller.
 With the introduction of PCI Express and PXI Express, NI embedded controllers have met this need and now deliver up to 24 GB/s of system bandwidth to the PXI Express chassis backplane.